Mendy Rudolph

 Marvin "Mendy" Rudolph (March 8, 1926 – July 4, 1979) was an American professional basketball referee in the National Basketball Association (NBA) for 22 years, from 1953 to 1975.
 One of the few basketball game officials to be inducted into the Basketball Hall of Fame, Rudolph was the first league referee to work 2,000 games. and officiated 2,112 NBA games in all, a record that he held at retirement.
 He was also selected to referee eight NBA All-Star Games and made 22 consecutive NBA Finals appearances.

-Following his career as a referee, he was a color commentator for CBS Sports's coverage of the NBA on CBS for two seasons from 1975 to 1977 and he appeared in a television advertisement for Miller Lite.
+Following his career as a referee, he was a color commentator for CBS Sports's coverage of the NBA on CBS for three seasons from 1975 to 1978 and he appeared in a television advertisement for Miller Lite.
 He was a member of the Naismith Memorial Basketball Hall of Fame Class of 2007.

 Personal life

 Early life and family

 Born in Philadelphia, Pennsylvania, Rudolph was raised in Wilkes-Barre, Pennsylvania.
 His father, Harry Rudolph, was a prominent basketball referee and baseball umpire.
 Mendy Rudolph played basketball as a child and eventually chose the same profession as his father.
 Upon graduating from James M. Coughlin High School, he began officiating basketball games at the Wilkes-Barre Jewish Community Center and later worked scholastic games.
 At age 20, he was recruited to referee games alongside his father, who served as Eastern Professional Basketball League (Eastern League) President from 1956 to 1970.
 During his career in the Eastern League, he officiated his first Eastern League President's Cup championship series in 1948 and was selected as a referee in at least one game in every President's Cup playoff and championship series between 1949 and 1953.
 At the same time, he also served in the United States Air Force during the Korean War.

-Rudolph was married twice during his life.
-His first marriage was to his childhood sweetheart and together they raised three children.
-But the relationship became troubled and eventually ended.
-In 1961, Mendy Rudolph met Susan, a receptionist at the WGN office in New York City, while both worked for the station.
+Rudolph was married twice.
+His first marriage was to his childhood sweetheart and together they raised three children, but the relationship became troubled and eventually ended.
+In 1961, he met Susan, a receptionist at the WGN office in New York City, while both worked for the station.
 At the time, Rudolph worked at WGN as an additional job outside of officiating, which was common among referees from his era.
 Mendy and Susan Rudolph were married in 1973.
 Two years later, their first child, Jennifer Rudolph, was born.